-(In popular culture, the Dangan ZZ-4 appears alongside several of its kei sports car contemporaries in Kat’s Run: Zen-Nippon K Car Senshuken in the popular Nintendo Super Famicom video game of that name.)
+(The Dangan ZZ-4 appears in Kat’s Run: Zen-Nippon K Car Senshuken in Nintendo’s Super Famicom)

 The Toppo BJ:

-In September 1993, the 7th-generation 3 and 5-door Minica and Minica Toppo were introduced, with longer a wheelbase.
-The 5-valve/cylinder 3-cylinder engines were replaced with a pair of 659 cc 4-cylinder engines, one normally aspirated with single overhead cam and 4-valves/cylinder, and one turbocharged with double overhead cam and 5-valves/cylinder.
-A version of the Toppo with 2 doors on the passenger side, similar to the “Lettuce”, was made available, along with a limited edition RV (recreational vehical) version.
-In January 1997 versions of the Minica and Toppo with retro-styled front ends were introduced as the “Town Bee” model, and exported to Taiwan as the “Towny”.
+In September 1993, the 7th Generation 3 & 5-door Minica & Minica Toppo were introduced, with longer a wheelbase.
+The 5-valve per cylinder 3-cylinder engines were replaced with a pair of 659cc 4-cylinder engines, one normally aspirated with single overhead cam and 4-valves/cylinder, and one turbocharged with double overhead cam and 5-valves/cylinder.
+A version of the Toppo with 2 doors on the passenger side, similar to the Lettuce, was made available, along with a limited edition RV (recreational vehical) version.
+In January 1997 versions of the Minica and Toppo with retro-styled front ends were introduced as the ‘Town Bee‘ model, and exported to Taiwan as the Towny.

-The enlarged 8th-generation Minica was introduced in October 1998 to take advantage of the new regulations, as a pair 3-door and 5-door sedans with torsion beam rear suspension and optional 4-wheel drive, with the only available engine the 657cc 3-cylinder overhead cam unit, now equipped with 4-valves/cylinder.
-A 5-door MPV built on this platform but with a 4-cylinder DOHC (double overhead cam) 5-valve/cylinder turbocharged engine, known as the “Mitsubishi Toppo BJ‘ was also introduced.
+The enlarged 8th Generation Minica was introduced in October 1998 to take advantage of the new regulations, as 3 & 5-door sedans with torsion beam rear suspension and optional 4WD, with the only available engine the 657cc 3-cylinder overhead cam unit, now equipped with 4-valves/cylinder.
+A 5-door MPV built on this platform but with a 4-cylinder DOHC (double overhead cam) 5-valve/cylinder turbocharged engine, known as the ‘Mitsubishi Toppo BJ‘ was also introduced.